microsoft/WhatTheHack/xxx-DynatraceOnAzure/Coach/README.md

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

-**NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
+>**Note** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

 ### Additional Coach Prerequisites (Optional)

-Coach must validate if the [Dynatrace Azure Workshop Github repo](https://github.com/dt-alliances-workshops/azure-modernization-dt-orders-setup/) is accessible.
+- Coach must validate if the [Dynatrace Azure Workshop Github repo](https://github.com/dt-alliances-workshops/azure-modernization-dt-orders-setup/) is accessible.

-If Github repo is inaccessible, please open up a issue in the WhatTheHack repo.
+- If Github repo is inaccessible, please open up a issue within the WhatTheHack repo.

 ## Azure Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-- Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order to authenticate their AKS clusters against Azure Container Registries.
-For more info:
+- Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order setup Azure Monitor metrics integration.

 - Each student will spin up the following resources in Azure:
     - 2 x 2 vCPUs VMs for the AKS cluster + 1 Public IPs